Paox2/myWorkInCollege/README.md

 >a student in nottingham Ningbo China
-# myCW
+# My Work In College

-This part is my coursework in UNNC since the second semester.
-If you have some question or want to access the issue sheet can try to contact me.
-Also the method is not optimal, there are some areas can be improved.
+This part is my task code in UNNC since the second semester and futher in UNUK.
+The method is not optimal, there are some areas can be improved.
 If you have some better ideas or find something that can be optimized, please contact me.

 # Overview